stevedonovan/llib/readme.md

 ```

-They are declared as if they were seqs (pointers to arrays) and there's then
+They are declared as if they were seqs (pointers to arrays) and there's a way
-a way to iterate over typed values.
+to iterate over typed values.

 ## Maps